Ostmark (Austria)

-Ostmark ([ˈɔstmaʁk], "Eastern March") was the name used by Nazi propaganda from 1938 to 1942 to replace that of the formerly independent Federal State of Austria after the Anschluss with Nazi Germany.
+Ostmark ([ˈɔstmaʁk], "Eastern March") was a name that referred historically to the Margraviate of Austria, a medieval frontier march.
+It was also used in Nazi propaganda from 1938 to 1942 to refer to the formerly independent Federal State of Austria after the Anschluss with Nazi Germany.
 From the Anschluss until 1939, the official name used was Land Österreich ("State of Austria").

 History

-Once Austrian-born Adolf Hitler completed the union between his birth country and Germany (Anschluss), the Nazi government had the incorporated territory renamed.
+Once Adolf Hitler completed the union between Austria and Germany (Anschluss), the Nazi government renamed the incorporated territory.
 The name Austria (Österreich in German, meaning "Eastern Realm") was at first replaced by "Ostmark", referring to the 10th century Marcha orientalis.
 The change was meant to refer to Austria as the new "eastern march" of the Reich.

-In August 1938, the Donau-Zeitung proudly referred to Passau as "the cradle of the new Ostmark".
+The Nazi authorities sought to erase all traces of an independent and distinct Austrian state.
+From 8 April 1942, even the term "Ostmark" was considered too closely associated with the former Austrian state, and the official designation for the seven administrative entities was changed to Alpen- und Donau-Reichsgaue ("Danubian and Alpine Reichsgaue").